Gabrieltrinidad0101/Make-Language/README.md

 # Make Language

-Make Language is a power full tool and framework that allow you create your own programming language and has a great api that you can add more functionality.
+Make Language is a powerful tool and framework that allows you to create your own programming language and has an excellent API which allows you to add more features.

 ## Features